-I believe it must start when our girls are little, it comes from how we model our lives in front of them, and has a LOT to do with what we expose them to all along the way!
+I believe it must start when our girls (and sons, of course) are little, it comes from how we model our lives in front of them, and has a LOT to do with what we expose them to all along the way!
 And if they are not little anymore?
 We then cry out to the Lord and build that relationship with our daughters as best we can.

 1. Teach the whole Word of God in all it’s fullness and truth, trusting the Holy Spirit will water the seeds we plant in our daughter’s lives.
 Do it with joy and gladness, remembering it can’t be done in a day or a week.
 Over many years give them a thoroughly biblical worldview through which to see the world and make future decisions.

 2. Bind your daughters hearts to you and your husband by interacting with them in everyday life.
 Protect them by spending time with them in wholesome pursuits.
 These years will never come again so we must ask for grace and wisdom to use them wisely.